54481andrew/sky-glass/README.md

 &nbsp;

 Associating pixel groups with individual pixels, in turn, allows the CNN pipeline to "count" the number of different building types in an image.
-The plots below show the CNN pipeline's ability to count modern buildings (left) and traditional thatch huts (right) in test images that were omitted from the training process.
+The plots below show the CNN pipeline's ability to count modern buildings (left) and traditional buildings (right) in test images that were omitted from the training process.
 Generally, the CNN is able to accurately assess the number of building types in an image -- however, it is also clear that the CNN pipeline underestimates areas with high building density.
 \
 &nbsp;